The big question

 How to retire with the Age Pension

-Currently, the Government Age Pension is available from 66 years, but this age is set to rise progressively to 67 years by 1 July 2023.
+Currently, the Government Age Pension is available from 67 years.
 See how the Age Pension works and what the eligibility requirements are.